 Whether medication is covered by pet insurance depends on your specific policy type and the reason your pet needs treatment.
 Here's what each type covers:

-Covers prescription drugs needed after accidents like broken bones, cuts or swallowing foreign objects.
-You'll get reimbursed for antibiotics, pain medications and anti-inflammatory drugs prescribed for accident-related injuries.
+Covers prescription drugs needed after accidents that occur once the waiting period ends, including broken bones, cuts or swallowing foreign objects.
+You'll get reimbursement for antibiotics, pain medications and anti-inflammatory drugs prescribed for accident-related injuries.

 Covers vet-prescribed drugs for accidents and illnesses, including antibiotics, steroids, chronic condition medications and behavioral drugs like anxiety treatments.
 These plans also cover expensive treatments like chemotherapy drugs, insulin and specialized medications for conditions like epilepsy or heart disease.